mxsteini/vdiff/Readme.md

 * tmp \
 here you will find the result of your sequences

-## ENVIRONMENT

-**DEFAULT_HELLO_DEDICATION**

-:   The default dedication if none is given.
-Has the highest precedence if a dedication is not supplied on the command line.

 ## CREDITS

 As like many other project this project depends on the work of other people.

 But one of them is special and has to be mentioned in this context.
-He is my friend and together with him this tool has its today shape.
+He is my friend and together with him, this tool has its today shape.

 * Luca Kredel <https://github.com/Phosphenius>